jellyfin/jellyfin-apiclient-python/README.md

  - Add timesync manager and SyncPlay API methods.
  - Remove usage of `six` module.
  - Add group of `remote_` API calls to remote control another session
+ - Configurable item refreshes allowing custom refresh logic (can also iterate through a list of items)

 ## Contributing